morpho-org/morpho-v1-optimizers-vaults/README.md

 ---

-## Morpho's vaults
+## Morpho Optimizers vaults

-Morpho's vaults represent tokenized supply positions on Morpho.
-Vaults are compliant to the ERC4626 standard and can be easily integrated.
-Please refer to the [vaults documentation](https://developers-vaults.morpho.xyz/) for more information.
+Morpho Optimizers vaults represent tokenized supply positions on Morpho.
+Vaults are compliant with the ERC4626 standard and can be easily integrated.
+Please take a look at the [vaults documentation](https://developers-vaults.morpho.org/) for more information.

 ---

 ## Audits

 Vaults' audits are accessible in the [audits](https://github.com/morpho-dao/morpho-tokenized-vaults/tree/main/audits)' folder.
-All Morpho audits are accessible in the [audits section of the Morpho documentation](https://docs.morpho.xyz/security/audits).
+All Morpho audits are accessible in the [audits section of the Morpho documentation](https://docs.morpho.org/security/audits).

 ---

 ## Deployment Addresses

-### Morpho-Compound (Ethereum)
+### Morpho-Compound Optimizer (Ethereum)

 #### Supply Vaults